DN-debug/peux-os-sitebuild/src/pages/blog/autologin-issue.md

 Ok, so to enable autologin for SDDM, modify "/etc/sddm.conf" with below lines:

-> User = username
+*   User = username

->
-> Relogin =   // enable this only if you want to autologin into sessions when it exits
+*   Relogin =   // enable this only if you want to autologin into sessions when it exits

 With GDM, I am not seeing any issues.
 If it does not work, then you might have to modify "/etc/gdm/custom.conf" with below lines:

-> AutomaticLogin = username
+*   AutomaticLogin = username

-> AutomaticLoginEnable= true / false
+*   AutomaticLoginEnable= true / false

+That's it.
+Enjoy!